PeterVRC/Neptune-4-Pro---Power-usage-tests/README.md

 this time.
 But you yourself MIGHT happen to Home the printer at that same time - which would add some small extra power amount to the total.

-You can see that the N4Pro reaches 360W region
+You can see that the N4Pro reaches as high as the 375W region for various cases of heating the Bed/s, or with the Hotend heating also.
+This is OVER the manufacturers recommended "80% maximum" - that "320W" maximum.
+The power supply will COPE with up to 400W, but its efficiency, operating temperatures, Voltage stability, and lifespan will be compromised when the load level is over that "320W".
+It SHOULD have been supplied with a 500W power supply at least!

+.

 1. Powered on, fully booted, and sitting idle: